mui/tech-challenge-design-engineer/README.md

 Head over to [our company Handbook](https://mui-org.notion.site/Why-MUI-d8b8c142a6a44e3aa963f26edf4e03db) to learn more!

-## Introduction
+## Challenge

-Given that the Design Engineer position sits right at the intersection between engineering and design, this challenge was tailored to elevate your skills in both areas.
+Given that the Design Engineer position sits right at the intersection between engineering and design, this challenge is tailored to demonstrate your skills in both areas.
 Our challenge is to **develop a stacked Snackbar** component.

 Here's a reference design: